inikishev/beat-manipulator/README.md

 ### conda
 - you need conda forge channel: `conda config --append channels conda-forge`
 - some requirements are pip only, so you might want to create a new environment
-- `conda install pip cython mido numpy scipy soundfile ffmpeg`
+- `conda install pip cython mido numpy scipy soundfile ffmpeg hashlib`
 - `pip install madmom pedalboard`
 - You will have exactly 2 pip packages, madmom and pedalboard, all dependencies will be from conda.